grongierisc/formation-template/README.md

 In our case, we will read lines in a csv file and save it into the IRIS database.

 We will then add an operation that will enable us to save objects in an extern database too, using JDBC.
-This database will be located in a docker container, using postgre.
+This database will be located in a docker container, using Postgres.

 Finally, we will see how to use composite applications to insert new objects in our database or to consult this database (in our case, through a REST service).